vruusha/ReactChat/spec/designs/detailed-design-specs.md

 ## Specifics

-* The UI should match the design mocks provided as closely as possible.
-* The left panel should be a fixed width, and the right panel should stretch to accommodate
+* The left panel is with fixed width, and the right panel stretches to accommodate
-* Should scroll the chat window to the bottom when new messages are added
+* Chat windowscrolls to the bottom when new messages are added
-* Communicating with 2 users in 2 different browser tabs should show the new chat messages in both tabs.
-Do not modify or reimplement server.js
+* Communicating with 2 users in 2 different browser tabs show the new chat messages in both tabs.
-* [BONUS] Attention to detail is valued and will be evaluated accordingly.